ArmDeveloperEcosystem/arm-learning-paths/content/install-guides/aws-cli.md

 It is available for a variety of operating systems and Linux distributions, supports the Arm architecture and has multiple ways to install it.

-## What do I need to do before installing AWS CLI?
+## What should I do before installing AWS CLI?

 This article provides quick solutions to install the latest version of AWS CLI, version 2, for Ubuntu on Arm.